rbb/TeenyRogue/README.md

    - Maybe add a half tile frame?
 - Implement "Bomba" (ballistic monsters) firing.
 - Prevent monsters from being on ladder
+- Fix GameMap.is_valid() for a diagnal is the only exit from a tile

 Monster     Exp Pts
 -------     -------